 A fascinating memoir of the American prison system in the 1940s, amid peak WWII fervor.
-Extremely problematic given its author, but wonderfully composed and gripping from beginning to end.
-The “story” spans the 4.5 years that Viereck was imprisoned and touches on a bit of everything, from the court system to wormy food to prison politics to character studies of murderers and thieves.
+Extremely problematic given its author, but well-composed and surprisingly gripping.
+The “story” spans the 4.5 years that Viereck was imprisoned and examines everything from the court system to wormy food to prison politics to character studies of murderers and thieves.
 The most shocking details—at least for its 1952 audience—involve semi-explicit accounts of “situational homosexuality.”
-Or, in other words, when straight men bang each other because there’s no women around.
+Or, in other words, when “straight” men bang each other because there’s no women around.

 Read more “George Sylvester Viereck – Men Into Beasts (1952)”

 This 1969 gay pulp novel got labeled as “Adult Only” entertainment when it was published, but it’s much more about true love than naughty exploits.

 Steve Saville is the “head of computer division” for a big corporation.
 He’s 34, lonely, socially awkward, self-conscious, and carries baggage from painful past relationships.
 Thinking that he’s not meant for happiness, he is just confident enough to dance with attractive Ben “Bunny” Farrow at a party only because he’s rumored to be a hustler.